San Marcos Growers LogoSan Marcos Growers

 Eucalyptus forrestiana was reportedly introduced into cultivation in California in 1942 by Hugh Evans at his Evans and Reeves Nursery in West Los Angeles and we first listed it in our 1982 catalog.
 The Santa Barbara tree books that reference Eucalyptus forrestiana describe the flowers with the long narrow operculums, so it is not clear whether it was actually Eucalyptus forrestiana or Eucalyptus dolichorhyncha that has been in cultivation here and in Australia it is also noted that the two species hybridize frequently.
 Our thanks go out to to Jo O'Connell of Australian Native Plant Nursery, who produced a nice seedling crop for us in 2021 from seed purchased from Nindethana Seed Company listed as " Eucalyptus dolichorhyncha (forrestiana ssp.)".
 The accompanying picture courtesy of Jo O'Connell.

-This information about Eucalyptus forrestiana ssp.dolichorhyncha displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Eucalyptus forrestiana ssp.dolichorhyncha displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]